 As of December 2020, 30 states and 5 cities have stronger protections for pregnant workers in need of workplace accommodations.
 These protections often pass with bipartisan, and often unanimous, support.
 A Better Balance helps these campaigns with legislative drafting, messaging, and enforcement, while also leading campaigns in areas where we have support on the ground.
 Click here for an interactive map of states that have these critical protections.

 - Fact Sheet: State Pregnant Workers Fairness Laws

 Enforcing the Rights of Pregnant Workers

 A Better Balance has provided legal assistance to thousands of pregnant workers who were pushed off the job while pregnant, or who felt forced to risk their health because their employer refused to provide them with a modest accommodation, including high-profile strategic litigation victories to advance systemic change.
-We are not afraid of taking on industry giants, like Walmart, Amazon, and XPO Logistics, and are proud of what we have accomplished on behalf of our clients, from working with the Department of Justice to force city-wide policy changes in Florence, Kentucky, to accomplishing sweeping reforms at the Museum of Modern Art (MOMA).
+We are not afraid of taking on industry giants, like Walmart and Amazon, and are proud of what we have accomplished on behalf of our clients, from working with the Department of Justice to force city-wide policy changes in Florence, Kentucky, to accomplishing sweeping reforms at the Museum of Modern Art (MOMA).